Denver Chapter was formed 121 years ago, May 26, 1898.

 Following the war, our emphasis returned to conservation, education, and historical preservation.
 We continued with essay contests, tree plantings, and work with veterans.
 We refurbished the solarium in Ward Lower W at Fitzsimmons Hospital and provided gold medals to eighth grade pupils for outstanding work in American history.

 Another endeavor of our chapter is to establish our own scholarships as well as the ones offered by NSDAR.
-To learn more about these, click on Scholarships.
 Denver Chapter has long been interested in scholarships and has given many awards to deserving young people.
-One of our members, Mrs. Edith Kennedy Wilson, left a generous bequest to Denver Chapter which endows a scholarship to a junior or senior student pursuing a business degree in one of Colorado's accredited four year universities.
+One of our members, Mrs. Edith Kennedy Wilson, left a generous bequest to Denver Chapter which endows a scholarship to a deserving student in one of Colorado's accredited universities.
+As of April 2022, we are revising our scholarship requirements and hope to have this award back for the 2023 year.

 Denver Chapter NSDAR continues to give citizenship manuals to immigrants and the Children's Flag Code, relating the significance of the stars and stripes, and colors as well as a short history to school children.
 The same information is included for the Colorado flag.
 Our past regent, Maidie Mestek, received the 1997 Community Service Award for having given over 100 "Our Flag" programs in the Denver Public Schools.
 Jean Mitchell Taylor conducts genealogy workshops in Denver libraries for residents who are interested in learning more about their ancestors or who need help in filling out application papers in order to join NSDAR.